kdeldycke/awesome-engineering-team-management/readme.md

 - [Selectorate theory](https://en.wikipedia.org/wiki/Selectorate_theory) - “In selectorate theory, three groups of people affect leaders.
 These groups are the nominal selectorate, the real selectorate, and the winning coalition. (…) To remain in power, leaders must maintain their winning coalition.”

 - [Circulation of elite](https://en.wikipedia.org/wiki/Circulation_of_elite) - “Changes of regime, revolutions, and so on occur not when rulers are overthrown from below, but when one elite replaces another.”

+- [The Rules for Rulers](https://www.youtube.com/watch?v=rStL7niR7gs) - “Smart key supporters will always watch the balance of power, ready to change allegience if the ruler look to be the loser in a shifting web of alliances. (...)
+Buy all the loyalty you can, because loyalty, in dictatorial organizations of all kinds, is everything.”

 - “Playing the game well is now front and center” ([source](https://news.ycombinator.com/item?id=21925738)), or why the [Key practices for achieving large professional goals](https://nodramadevops.com/2019/12/key-practices-for-achieving-large-professional-goals/) is missing the parts about office politics.